 Many friends of Andrew Dowe have reached out asking how they can give financially in Andrew’s honor.
 We are grateful to receive donations in Andrew’s honor to help support our work, which Andrew championed.
 The University and the Office is in the process of considering next steps in best honoring Andrew’s legacy.

-A Note from Our Director, Dr. Maria Trumpler, about Andrew:
+A Note from Former Director, Dr. Maria Trumpler

 Andrew was cherished in so many ways—as a friend, a cousin, a first year roommate, a fellow grad student, a boss, a mentor and teacher—that the story of his work mentoring and supporting LGBTQ students, staff and faculty and working with me to create both the physical and community spaces of Yale's Office of LGBTQ Resources has not been told—and this group seems like the perfect audience for that.